Highway 13 (film): Plot

 Before returning to the company warehouse, Hank makes a stop over at the Cafe with a ring and proposes to Doris, who accepts.
 Back at the warehouse, Hank parks and heads in for a moment passing George on the way.
-A hand is seen releasing the break on Hanks truck, allowing it to back into George, killing him.
+A hand is seen releasing the brake on Hank's truck, allowing it to back into George, killing him.

 On suspicion of homicide, Hank is taken in.
 An attorney for the insurance agency drops in to see Hank.
 He introduces himself as Keller and tells him that George has been in contact with the insurance company during his investigation and had believed Hank was in the clear.
 So, In a leap of faith they strike a deal where Hank gets reinstated at his job if he helps prove the accidents were intentional and figure out the motive behind it.
 But It’s better to keep it quiet, even with Doris.
 He later meets up with Keller who asks if he’s seen anything out of the ordinary, no matter how far fetched.
 Only that on the day he returned, Mary had seemed to make a play for him.
 Keller tells him to follow the lead despite Hanks protests of the tenuousness of the lead and being in a relationship.

 Hank arrives at Mary’s office saying he was returning from a route and saw her light on.
 She makes advances and they kiss.
 Outside her office, the accounts manager notices the silhouettes of the two through the door.
 The next day, Hank sees Doris who is upset about rumors of him being with Mary.
 He tells her he can’t go into it and that it wasn’t the way it looks.
 But she doesn’t accept the explanation and ends the engagement.

 Hank and Keller decide to change methods.
 Hank sets up a meeting with Doris saying he is able to be more open about what is going on.
 He explains how he was looking into the accidents and Pops’ involvement in the gangs.
 Doris informs Pops what Hank said about his past and that Hank accused him of the accidents.
 Pops calls Mary warning her that Hank has him “pinned to the wall and Labeled”.
 Hank waiting nearby, overhears the call and confronts pops, urging him to confess.
 Pops jumps him and ties him up.